Fall17CS3650/Assignment1/README.md

 Description:

-Write some C functions and programs to get familiar with the language.
+- Write some C functions and programs to get familiar with the language.
+- Get practice using github